 While agricultural fields are great areas to catch birds scratching for waste grains, seeds and insects, openings planted specifically for wildlife, particularly turkeys, are hard to beat.
 If hunting public land is in your future, check with the state or your local NWTF chapter to find out what Super Fund projects to improve turkey habitat have been carried out in your area (the In Your State link is a good place to start).
 Many local NWTF chapters work with state and federal wildlife agencies to improve public hunting areas by planting wildlife openings and clearing roadways.

 If you have access to leased land or own a piece of property, planting foods such as chufa or specially-blended wildlife mixes can improve the ability of young birds in the summer to survive, and will help hold birds in the area you plan to hunt.
 Turkey Gold Chufa and specially-blended wildlife mixes are available through the NWTF at OutdoorDealHound.com.
-Even if you have not planted anything by late winter, there are some mixes that include grasses and clovers that mature quickly and, if planted in early spring, can still offer benefits this hunting season.
 If the land is leased, be sure you have permission to plant or clear out openings first.